Bayernatoor/braiins_clock/README.md

 First you'll want to obtain your **Blockclock's IP** address as well as a **Braiins Auth Token**.

+*Also note that the computer on which you run this script will have to be on the same network as the Blockclock.*

-### Getting your Blockclock IP address:
+### Getting your Blockclock IP address & setup:

 This assume's that you have already setup your Blockclock Mini.

-If you need your Blockclock's IP, press on the second button from the top on the right side of the Blockclock.
+If you need your Blockclock's IP, press on the second button from the top right side of the Blockclock.
 You'll see an IP address, likely in the 5th square.

-We'll need to set your blockclock to manual in order to send it GET requests.
-Enter your clock's IP in a browser
+NOTE: You'll need to set your Blockclock to **manual**.
+To do so enter your Blockclock's IP address in the URL bar of a browser.

 You now have access to your Blockclock's settings page.
 On the **Display Page**, go down to **Display Preferences**, set **Screen Update Rate** to **Manual**.